White Court: White Court

 It consisted largely of Nissen huts linked by sheltered walkways.
 Initially 750 beds then later increased to 834 following D-Day.
 On 6 June 1944 it was further expanded by the erection of tented wards.

 To begin with, many of those treated were injured and sick U.S. airmen from the local airfields but following the invasion of Europe by the allies, specially equipped hospital trains loaded with injured soldiers began to arrive at Braintree station.

 13 in total eventually received.
-On 19 April 1944 the hospital was bombed causing much damage but luckily no one killed or seriously injured.
+On 19 April 1944 the hospital was bombed causing much damage but no one killed or seriously injured.

 The Hospital closed on the 13 June 1945 and lay derelict for some years.

 Standing at the entrance to the estate is a monument to the men and women who treated or were treated at the hospital.